Marvi Memon

 Marvi Memon (ماروي ميمڻ; born 21 July 1972) is a Pakistani politician who recently served as Chairperson of the Benazir Income Support Programme, from February 2015 until June 2018.
 She had been a member of the National Assembly of Pakistan from March 2008 to June 2011 and again from June 2013 to May 2018.

 Early life and education

-Memon was born in July 1972 in Karachi, Pakistan to Nisar Memon.
+Memon was born in July 1972 in Karachi, Sindh, Pakistan to Nisar Memon in a Sindhi Memon family.

 Memon studied in Karachi, Kuwait City and Paris, She then enrolled in the London School of Economics from where she completed her BSc (Econ.)
 Honors in International Relations in 1993.

 Professional career

 Prior to joining politics, Memon worked as an intern at DAWN, Newsline, Pakistan Institute of International Affairs, International Union for Conservation of Nature and the United States embassy in Islamabad.

 After graduating from the London School of Economics, Memon worked as a banker at Citibank where she specialized in Marketing and Quality Management before moving to launch Trakker, Pakistan's largest vehicle tracking service provider which established her as an entrepreneur.
 Memon joined the Inter-Services Public Relations in 2004 and served in its media monitoring and analysis wing until 2007.
 She also worked as a media consultant to Board of Investment.